SummerSlam (2024): Storylines

 At Survivor Series: WarGames in November 2023, immediately following the men's WarGames match that Seth "Freakin" Rollins and Drew McIntyre both participated in, CM Punk made his return to WWE after being away for nearly 10 years.
 This caused great anger from both Rollins and McIntyre.
 Rollins and Punk subsequently began feuding, and Punk entered the men's Royal Rumble match in January with the intention of winning and challenging Rollins for the World Heavyweight Championship at WrestleMania XL.
 McIntyre also entered the Rumble and during the match, Punk legitimately tore his right triceps but not before Punk eliminated McIntyre from the match.
-Following this, McIntyre won the men's Elimination Chamber match at Elimination Chamber: Perth to face Rollins for the title at WrestleMania while also mocking Punk over his injury.
+Following this, McIntyre won the men's Elimination Chamber match at Elimination Chamber to face Rollins for the title at WrestleMania while also mocking Punk over his injury.
 Punk was subsequently appointed as a special guest commentator for Rollins and McIntyre's WrestleMania match, which McIntyre won to win the title.
 After the match, McIntyre gloated in front of Punk, who attacked McIntyre, allowing Damian Priest to cash in his Money in the Bank contract and ending McIntyre's reign at under six minutes.
 On the following Raw, Punk cost McIntyre a World Heavyweight Title No. 1 Contender's match.
-Punk would again cost McIntyre the title at Clash at the Castle: Scotland and at the Money in the Bank event when McIntyre cashed in the Money in the Bank contract he had just won.
+Punk would again cost McIntyre the title at Clash at the Castle and at the Money in the Bank event when McIntyre cashed in the Money in the Bank contract he had just won.
 For the latter, Punk's interference not only cost McIntyre the title, but it also cost Rollins as Rollins was facing Priest for the title when McIntyre cashed in his contract.
 This would ultimately lead to a match between McIntyre and Punk, who was medically cleared, being scheduled for SummerSlam with Rollins appointed as the special guest referee.
 On the final Raw before SummerSlam, Rollins claimed he would be lenient in calling the match, implying there would likely not be a disqualification or a countout.